mehdi123dj/VIZ_API/README.md

 ## Possible change
 ### In dockerfiles
 To switch from a local use of the app using only flask and dash we could use a gunicorn server by uncommenting the last line and commenting the previous one.
-Nevertheless the operation is not guaranteed ass long as gunicorn is using argparse to work and that agrparse is also use in our code to create our deep models.
-We so need to change in the code all the argparse fashion description to a simpler one without the ease of modification.
 ### Change in app behaviour
 We could manually changed one file to be able to control wheel sensitivity the process is described there (https://github.com/plotly/dash-cytoscape/compare/wheel-sensitivity-feature)
 Then in CreateElements.py file uncomment wheelSensitivity